fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 	```

 	If you wish to ignore vulnerabilities for a dependency in a `package.json` file, you must add `exhortignore` as a attribute-value pair.
-	If `exhortignore` is followed by a list of comma-separated Snyk vulnerability IDs, only the listed vulnerabilities will be ignored during analysis.
+	If `exhortignore` is followed by a list of comma-separated vulnerability IDs, only the listed vulnerabilities are ignored during analysis.
 	For example:

 	```json